 AKC® S.T.A.R.
-PuppySM Class is for puppies that have completed their series of vaccinations with their veterinarian up to 1-year old.
+PuppySM Class is for puppies up to about six months old that have begun their series of vaccinations with their veterinarian.
 Introduction of basic obedience skills and vocabulary include “Come,” “Sit,” “Down,” and “Off,” and controlled walking on a loose leash.
 Class is informal with a focus on positive motivation and socialization.

 Dogs that attend 6 weeks of the AKC S.T.A.R.
 Puppy Program and pass the AKC evaluation may receive a frameable certificate from the American Kennel Club.
 More information about the AKC S.T.A.R.
 Puppy Program is available by clicking here.

 Manners / Beginning Obedience Class emphasizes getting and keeping your dog’s attention and focus so that he or she can be trained effectively.
 This class will emphasize the commands “Watch me,” “Come,” “Sit,” “Down,” “Stay,” “Off,” “No-Sniff,” “Leave It,” and “Heel” on-leash and introduce non-verbal hand commands.
 This is a fun class that uses distractions and obstacles to create a stronger bond with your dog and to help you learn various methods of training that work for you and your dog in particular.